Graduate FAQs

 Whom should I contact for answers to questions not addressed here?

-Direct any additional questions to Ben Hinde, the graduate programs coordinator for Environmental Studies.
-Ben can be reached at (541) 346-5052 or by e-mail at bhinde@uoregon.edu
+Direct any additional questions to the Graduate Program Support Team for Environmental Studies by e-mail at gradasu7@uoregon.edu